cs110sp22/cs110_alek.github.io/backup_pages/syllabus.md

 Tutorials will be graded pass/fail.
 Even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
 You must submit **at least 7 tutorials**, but are encouraged to complete them all.

+Attendance to Tutorial sessions is mandatory and it is part of your grade.
+If students do not show up in the tutorial, he/she will get zero point.

+The late submission of the tutorial is the same as the homework.
+Thus, You should check out the homework section for the late policy.

 ## Course Staff
 We have 8 peer mentors (undergraduates) and a graduate TA to help you: